Forests Issues & Threats

-The causes of deforestation vary from region to region, but have one important thing in common: us.
-Human activity is behind all major causes of forest destruction, whether its to support the industries that make products we use every day or make space to grow our food.
+The causes of deforestation vary from region to region but have one important thing in common: us.
+Human activity is behind all major causes of forest destruction — whether its to support the industries that make products we use every day or by clearing land to grow our food.

 Agribusiness — in which huge areas of forest are burned or cleared to make space for crops and livestock — is the number one driver of deforestation.
 These practices are turning some of the most biodiverse areas in the world into monocultures.

 Illegal logging is an immense, multi-billion dollar industry threatening forests worldwide.
 Some research even suggests that illegal activities make up more than 10 percent of the global timber trade, representing more than $150 billion per year.